Logo Icon of River’s Bend Family Dental

 The best starting point for you is to see a dentist about whether or not you need a denture.
 A dentist focuses on fixing and replacing teeth, including dentures.
 They are professionals who can help determine if any other treatment option might suit you better.

-Can I eat like normal?
+Can I eat like normal after getting partial dentures?

 Not in the beginning.
 Getting used to eating while wearing dentures may take time.
 Take your time if you feel any initial discomfort.
 However, once you wear them, you can eat all your favorite foods besides nuts and other complex items.
-Hard items can damage your teeth and your denture.
+Hard items can damage your teeth and your dentures.
 Try to introduce new foods gradually.

 Can I wear them 24/7?